Changissnz/nu_merchant_principal/README.md

 then emerge: the illusionist is the offendor, or those that make invasive or deflecting movements into the illusionist's illusion out of their belief that the illusion is contrived.
+Illusions, as sentients' constructs, are incredibly dense topics for thorough discussion, not requiring book knowledge from history till now and for many regions of the world, since illusion first and foremost is received through the experience and with non-null probabilities of being retained in secrecy for purposes of belief and private initiative.
+So for this section, the use of the illusion to describe the prideful's practice is catered to references of the prideful's objective: status or functionally-directed power.